Online Course FAQs

 How much free time will I get?

-When outside of our accommodation, we ask students on our Discover summer courses course to be in groups of at least two people.
+When outside of our accommodation, we ask students on our Discover summer courses to be in groups of at least two people.

 What is a typical day like?